LindaSt/BT-graph-creation/README.md

        - `all`: fully connected graph
        - `lymphocytes`: only the lymphocytes are fully connected
        - `tumorbuds`: only the tumorbuds are fully connected
        - `--output-folder`: path to where output folder should be created
    - **Output**:
      - Folder with one gxl file per hotspot, which contains the graph (same structure as the gxl files from the IAM Graph Databse).
+The x,y coordinates and edge distance labels are in mikro-meter.
        The graphs are not pre-processed (features are not normalized, x,y coordinates are not centered)!

+### Extract image-based features
+1. `patch_extractor.py`: let's you extract patches from a single mrxs file or a folder based on annotations in an ASAP xml file (expects the following annotations groups: `lymphocytes`, `tumorbuds` and `hotspot`).
+    - **Input**:
+        - `file_path`: path to the mrxs single file or folder of files.
+        - `output_path`: path to the output folder.
+The output format is the same name as the mrxs file, with an appendix if multiple patches are extracted.
+        - `asap_xml_path`: Path to the coordinate xml files (created with ASAP) single file or folder of files
+        - `overwrite`: optional.
+Overides exisiting extracted patches (default is False)
+        - `hotspot`: optional.
+Set if hotspot should also be extracted (default False)
+        - `lymph_patch_size`: optional.
+Size of the patch around the lymphocyte coordinates in pixels (default is 300))
+        - `tb_patch_size`: optional.
+Size of the patch around the tumorbud coordinates in pixels (default is 300))
+        - `level`: optional.
+Level of the mrxs file that should be used for the conversion (default is 0).
+        - `matched_files_excel`: optional.
+If provided, then this file will be used to match the xmls to the mrxs file names (specify info in MATCHED_EXEL_INFO)
+    - **Output**:
+        - Folder with one sub-folder per mrxs file containing the corresponding cropped patches.

 ### Convert endpoints to dataset split (cxl files)
 1. `make_endpoint_json.py`: sets up json dictionary based on an excel file